Newcastle upon Tyne Church High School: History

 The school was the first female team to appear on BBC Radio Top of the Form, on Monday 3 October 1949; the first series in 1948 had been for only boys' schools (in London).
 The team won the first round against Taunton's School for Boys in Southampton.
 It later progressed to the last round of the England section, where it faced a girls' grammar school team from Crediton in Devon.

 Church High was one of the North East's top performing independent schools in GCSEs and A Levels.
 In the 2010 GCSE league table, it was ranked joint third with Central Newcastle High School out of 100 schools in the North East.
 98% of its candidates scored 5 or more A*-C grades that year.

-On 29 January 2013 it was announced Church High would merge with the nearby Central Newcastle High School to form Newcastle High School for Girls in 2014.
+On 29 January 2013, it was announced Church High would merge with the nearby Central Newcastle High School to form Newcastle High School for Girls in 2014.
 The schools merged in 2014.

-On closure, a heritage website was created to celebrate the history of this much loved school by former members of its staff.